The Best Country Stores in New England

 Terrific shampoo will bring back warm childhood memories.
 It's not just

 about nostalgia, however, at the Vermont Country Store.
-This is a store
+This is the ultimate country store in Vermont and, perhaps, all of New England: a destination

 for all generations with useful, quality modern day merchandise, and